 Incorporation and Structure

-Viatores Christi Limited (Company No. 68333) is incorporated under the Companies Acts 2014 as a Company Limited by Guarantee and not having a share capital.
+Viatores Christi CLG (Company No. 68333) is incorporated under the Companies Acts 2014 as a Company Limited by Guarantee (CLG) and not having a share capital.
 It is also a registered charity (CHY No. 5526 and CRA No. 20008444).
 The organisation is run by a CEO who reports to a board of directors/council members.
 There are 9 directors appointed by the members who are elected at the AGM each year.
 There are a further five trustees who are also elected at the AGM as serve as guardians of the association.
-The council is made up of a President, Vice-President, Treasurer, Secretary and six additional members.
+The council is made up of a President, Vice-President, Treasurer, Secretary and five additional members.
 It meets 10 times per year and is responsible for policy and other governance issues including approving membership of the association.
 It is fully compliant with the Governance Code 2018.

 VC was set-up as a lay missionary association in 1960.
 The organisation grew from among a group of students at University College Dublin (UCD) who were members of the Legion of Mary.
 VC provided a support framework for emigrant young men and women who were leaving their country and parishes for the first time in search of work.
 The first VC members participated in pastoral work as volunteers during holiday periods in England and Scotland helping these emigrants with their new lives.
 In 1960, the first members went on assignment to Nigeria.
 In 1961 members departed for Peru, Nigeria and Sierra Leone.
 The organisation has supported thousands of projects and sent over 2500 volunteers/development workers into the field since its inception.